keelk1/dach-fintech-scraper/README.md

 # Swiss VC / CVC Ticket-Size Scraper

-This tiny script shows I can **pull raw data, clean it, filter it, sort it, and ship it** – exactly what an early-stage fund needs for fast deal-flow research.
+This tiny script shows I can **pull raw data, clean it, filter it, sort it, and ship it**, exactly what an early-stage fund needs for fast deal-flow research.

 | What it does | Why it matters to you |
 |--------------|-----------------------|